smogon/pokemon-showdown/PROTOCOL.md

     ROOMID|TEXT

-`ROOMID` can optionally be left blank if it's the lobby, or if the room is irrelevant (for instance, if `TEXT` is a command like `/join lobby` where it doesn't matter what room it's sent from, you can just send `|/join lobby`.)
+`ROOMID` can optionally be left blank if the room is irrelevant (for instance, if `TEXT` is a command like `/join lobby` where it doesn't matter what room it's sent from, you can just send `|/join lobby`.)